backups-obsidian/backup-obsidian-2/100 study-notes/101 AWS SAA/CloudWatch.md

 - **Metric** is a **variable** to monitor (eg: CPU Utilisation, Network in/out)
 - Metrics belong to **namespaces**.
 	- These namespaces were created automatically.
+	- Namespaces are isolated from each other.
+	- We can create *custom namespaces*.
 - **Dimension** is an **attribute of a metric** (instance id, environment, etc...).
 	- We can use dimensions to segment our metrics.
 Like instance.id or environment.name.
 - We can choose upto **10 dimensions per metric**.
 - Metrics have **timestamps**.
 - We can create CloudWatch **dashboard from metrics**.
 - Metrics exist **only in the Region** in which they are created.

+> [!question]- A Development team has deployed several applications running on an Auto Scaling fleet of Amazon EC2 instances.
+The Operations team have asked for a *display that shows a key performance metric for each application on a single screen for monitoring purposes*.
+What steps should a Developer take to deliver this capability using Amazon CloudWatch?
+> **Create a custom namespace** with a unique metric name for each application.

 ## EC2 Monitoring
 - We get EC2 instance metrics every **5 minutes**.